ChiefPatty/The_Tournament/readMe.md

 ## The Arena

 The Arena is where all the planning comes to play.
 Each opponent you get is random and could be slightly better to slightly worse.
 They are at least guarenteed to be within two levels of you.
 Don't worry about winning off the bat.
 You may get opponents better than you.

-> [!TIP]
-> Don't Forget to Buy Potions Between Turns and Upgrade Your Gear